ailequal/hackintosh/CUPERTINO/README.md

 A custom kext for USB mapping is included, so the XhciPortLimit is set to False.

-The bluetooth usb dongle works natively.
+The bluetooth usb dongle works natively up until macOS 11.
+Starting from macOS 12 it seems that the extra kext "BlueToolFixup" is needed (not included in this configuration).

 ### acpi